joeljw/Getting_Cleaning_Data/README.md

 Invoke the function run_analysis within the directory of the UCI HAR Dataset

-Wait for function to process the files and the resultant output files will be in the combined directory under the UCI HAR Dataset Directory.
+Wait for function to process the files and the resultant output files will be in the combined directory under the `/UCI HAR Dataset Directory`.

+See comments for any details about the steps within the processing of the files.